nabilnaja/leetcode/src/tree/leetcode572/README.md

 * Complexity analysis

-Time complexity: .
+Time complexity: O(n * m). m and n are the number of nodes in the given trees

-Space complexity: .
+Space complexity: O(n).